hexchat/documentation/building.rst

 If you do receive an error, you will need to modify your PKG_CONFIG_PATH as per the instructions in this wiki_.
-The necessary steps outlined in the wiki are listed here:
+The necessary steps outlined in the wiki are listed here for convenience:

 .. _wiki: http://wiki.icub.org/wiki/Homebrew#Setting_up_pkg-config